What are Single Player Card Games?

 Solo card games are all about thinking out moves to prevent unsolvable, blocked boards.
 There are specific steps to be taken in one player card games.

-The dealing phase, much like in other card games, places cards in the standard configuration for play.
+The dealing phase, much like in other playing card games with a deck, places cards in the standard configuration for play.
 Depending on the rules of the card games, there are 4 different sections of the game.
-These are the board, the Foundations, the stock and the discards.
+These are the board, the Foundations, the stock, and the discards.

 - The board will be the area where all piles are placed.